airshipit/deckhand/docs/design.md

   * `dest` - dict, required - A description of the inserted content destination.
     * `path` - string, required - The JSON path where the data will be placed into the `data` section of this document.
+    * `pattern` - string, optional - A regex to search for in the string specified at `path` in this document and replace with the source data.
   * `src` - dict, required - A description of the inserted content source.
     * `schema` - string, required - The `schema` of the source document.
     * `name` - string, required - The `metadata.name` of the source document.